Updated on 2021/10/04: added references to better articles thanks to your feedbacks :)

 Depending on your position (technician, engineer, sales, manager, CxO, ...) you may have a different opinion.
 But while reading about it you'll notice it boils down to: self-discipline.
 This attitude comes from over-rationalizing human beings.
 But we are not robots and cannot be defined by short-term metrics, methods, or self-beliefs.

 This asymetry between the speech and the acts is misleading.
 It's like Google promoting Kubernetes while not using it internally.
-Or Scrum being fantasied as being the norm in the GAFAMs while they just evaluate the situation and iterate with great team autonomy https://newsletter.pragmaticengineer.com/p/project-management-in-tech.
+Or Scrum being fantasied as being the norm in the GAFAMs while managers there just evaluate the situation and iterate with great team autonomy.
 Data is available, so why not rely on data instead?

 Decisions are about seeking agreement.
 May it be with yourself or within a group.
-The framing is important because you take a complex decision based on objective elements brought to you and subjective elements coming from your own experience.
+The framing is important because you take a complex decision based on so-called "objective" elements brought to you and subjective elements coming from your own experience.

 My personal experience is about open-source projects.
 Being able to hear and please a heterogenous community is an impossible job.
-However the most important is not to please everyone: it is to hear everyone and make sure everyone's ideas get attention at some point.
+However the most important is not to please everyone: it is to hear everyone and make sure everyone's ideas get the attention they deserve.

 Noise in decisions

-When there is a decision to take and independent individuals, then there are divergences and noise.
+When there is a decision to take and a set of independent individuals, then there are divergences and noise.

 We know the existence of biases.
-But biases are a tendency to do mistakes in a precise direction.
+Most of the time we can represent biases as a tendency to do mistakes in the same direction.
 For example we overestimate our pace, we take too much risk, etc. While biais is about the mean of your errors, noise is about the spread.
 Noise is about inaccuracy.
 Noise is more important than what most people believe.

 However noise can lead analysts to take opposite decisions.
 The fact is that many decisions depend on several factors.
 Look at weather forecast, juries, medical decisions.
 That's also why we seek for multiple opinions even though this has a cost.